Skip to main content

 A crucial element of this regulatory structure is the mandate for confidentiality.
 Even when genetic information is collected through a voluntary wellness program, it is subject to strict privacy rules.
 Your employer does not get to see your individual results.
 The information must be kept in separate, confidential medical files and cannot be included in your personnel file.

-Typically, are administered by third-party vendors or the company’s health plan, which are bound by these confidentiality requirements.
+Typically, wellness programs are administered by third-party vendors or the company’s health plan, which are bound by these confidentiality requirements.
 The employer may only receive aggregated, anonymized data that shows overall trends within the workforce, such as the percentage of employees with high blood pressure.

 This aggregated data helps the employer assess the program’s effectiveness without revealing the identities of specific individuals.
 This system is designed to allow for the promotion of health while safeguarding individual privacy, creating a clear separation between the entity that holds the data and the entity that makes employment decisions.